-When resources are controlled manually, assign each system interrupt a type, depending on the type of device using the interrupt.
+This submenu will allow you to assign each system interrupt a type, depending on the type of device using the interrupt.
+When you press the "Press Enter" tag, you will be directed to a submenu that will allow you to configure the system interrupts.
 This is only configurable when "Resources Controlled By" is set to "Manual".

-- IRQ-3 assigned to: PCI device
+IRQ-3 assigned to: PCI device

 - IRQ-4 assigned to: PCI device

 - IRQ-5 assigned to: PCI device

 - IRQ-7 assigned to: PCI device

-- IRQ-9 assigned to: PCI device
+IRQ-9 assigned to: PCI device

-- IRQ-10 assigned to: PCI device
+IRQ-10 assigned to: PCI device

-- IRQ-11 assigned to: PCI device
+IRQ-11 assigned to: PCI device

-- IRQ-12 assigned to: PCI device
+IRQ-12 assigned to: PCI device

-- IRQ-14 assigned to: PCI device
+IRQ-14 assigned to: PCI device

-- IRQ-15 assigned to: PCI device
+IRQ-15 assigned to: PCI device